diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         [cloudera@quickstart ~]$ tail -F ~/schedoscope/schedoscope-tutorial/target/logs/schedoscope.log

 9. Type `shutdown` or `^C` in the Schedoscope shell if you want to stop Schedoscope.
+You should wait for it to complete the materializations of views to continue with the tutorial though.

 ## Exploring the results